Chartered Educational Assessor (CEA)

-A successful applicant will be able to analyse data output accurately and use current technology relevant to assessment practices.
+A successful applicant will be able to analyse and challenge data output accurately and use current technology relevant to high quality assessment practices.

-The person appointed must show evidence of the knowledge, skills and understanding relevant to working with and managing a team in the assessment field.
-You must show evidence of an ability to:
+A CEA is expected to show evidence of the knowledge, skills and understanding relevant to working with and managing a team in the assessment field.
+This will include evidence of an ability to:

 - Communicate effectively;

-- Work with, support, train, encourage and inspire others;
+- Work with, support, train, encourage, challenge and inspire others;

 - Ensure deadlines are met;